HL7/davinci-deqm/input/pagecontent/StructureDefinition-gaps-indv-measurereport-deqm-intro.md

 {% assign id = {{page.id}} %}

+This profile builds on [DEQM Individual MeasureReport Profile].

 ### Mandatory Data Elements and Terminology

 The following data-elements are mandatory (i.e data MUST be present).